yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 The null hypothesis we are going to test against is \\( H_0: \\) the distribution of characters from the alphabet is uniform over characters.
 The alternative hypothesis is the distribution is not uniform.
 If our test rejects null hypothesis we know there is a bias.
-If we cannot reject the null hypothesis, we assume it still holds, but it does not mean the hypothesis holds.
+If we cannot reject the null hypothesis, we assume it still holds, but it does not mean the hypothesis is proven.

 Without loss of generality, consider the first character of the password.
 We want to test whether character `A` has expected probability of appearance.
 Expected probability is \\( {1}/{26} \\).
 We have \\( 2^{24} \\) samples